tknerr/aurelia-todo-app/README.md

  * a "module" is a combination of typescript class + html template
  * the templates contain only snippets an
+ * a "service" coordinates between the views and holds state as a singleton

 ### Useful VS Code Plugins